MontrealCorpusTools/PolyglotDB/docs/source/tutorial_query.rst

 Creating an initial query
 =========================

-The first steps for generating a CSV file is to create a query that selects just the annotations of interest to our study.
+The first steps for generating a CSV file is to create a query that selects just the linguistic objects ("annotations") of a particular type (e.g. words, syllables) that are of interest to our study.

+For this example, we will query for all *syllables*, which are:

-In this case, we want all syllables that are `stressed` (defined here as having a ``stress`` value equal to ``'1'``), at the beginning of words that are at the end of utterances.
+  - `stressed` (defined here as having a ``stress`` value equal to ``'1'``)
+  - At the beginning of the word,
+  - In words that are at the end of utterances.

 .. code-block:: python